near/docs/docs/roles/developer/connecting.md

 We make every attempt to maintain the integrity of network state across updates.

-## DevNet
+## StageNet

 DevNet is intended for developers who want to work with or test the latest (`master` branch) features of the NEAR platform.

 Releases happen daily at 0:00 UTC.

-DevNet status is available at https://devnet-rpc.nearprotocol.com/status
+DevNet status is available at https://staging-rpc.nearprotocol.com/status

 ### State Management